jonathan-vella/azure-netbench/README.md

 This project automatically measures network latency and bandwidth between Azure Availability Zones across 25+ global regions.
 It provides valuable insights into Azure's internal network performance to optimize multi-zone application deployments.

+### Azure Availability Zones: Physical vs Logical

+#### Understanding Azure Zone Architecture

+Azure uses a two-level zone system that is crucial to understand for accurate network performance testing:

+- **Logical Zones**: These are the zones you see in Azure (Zone 1, Zone 2, Zone 3) which provide a consistent interface per Azure subscriptions
+- **Physical Zones**: These are the actual physical datacenters where your resources are deployed

+#### Subscription-Specific Physical Mapping

+**Important**: The mapping between logical zones and physical datacenters is **unique per subscription**.
+This means:

+- Zone 1 in your subscription may map to Physical Datacenter A
+- Zone 1 in another subscription may map to Physical Datacenter B or C
+- This randomization ensures load balancing across Azure's physical infrastructure

+#### How This Project Handles Zone Mapping

+This project uses a pre-established mapping stored in `availabilityZoneMappings.json`:
+1. **Uses** the physical availability zone mapping from the JSON configuration file
+2. **References** which physical datacenters correspond to each logical zone per region
+3. **Manages** the mapping manually using the `get-locations.sh` script when needed

+> **Manual Mapping Management**: To update or discover zone mappings for new regions, use the `get-locations.sh` script which queries Azure APIs to determine the physical zone assignments for your subscription.

+#### Why Physical Zones Matter for Testing

+The network performance tests in this project measure latency and bandwidth **between physical datacenters**, not logical zones.
+This approach provides:
+- **Real-world performance data** reflecting actual geographic distances
+- **Consistent measurements** regardless of Azure's logical zone assignments
+- **Meaningful comparisons** across different subscriptions and regions

+> **Note**: When interpreting results, remember that "inter-zone" latency refers to communication between different physical datacenters within the same Azure region.

 ## 🏗️ Architecture

 * **Deployment Topology** :